 - Sport & Event Management

-I am currently a Strategic Communications major, which is the largest major at my school.
-While it’s harder to define Strategic Communications, the major prepares students to enter fields such as public relations, advertising, marketing and corporate communications.
+I am currently a strategic communications major, which is the largest major at my school.
+While it’s harder to define strategic communications, the major prepares students to enter fields such as public relations, advertising, marketing and corporate communications.
 But as all these fields are mixing together and overlapping with new media technologies, we use the broad term of “strategic communications.”
 Overall, there are many ways to pursue a degree in communications and many of the majors provide you with similar skills to succeed in school and beyond.
 So how do you succeed as a communications major?If you are thinking about majoring in communications or building your professional experience, these tips are for you!

 1. Find your community.

-Surround yourself with like-minded people pursuing a communications degree, who are driven by success.
+Surround yourself with like-minded people pursuing a communications major, who are driven by success.
 Also, it’s an awesome idea to get to know your professors and other advisors with the communications department.
 This is one of the first steps to networking.
 Get to know the people in your classes and make some time to hang out with them outside of class, either for study purposes or for fun.
 These will be your people who will deliver coffee and cookies to you during a late-night campaign project or a long night of editing.
 Here is why community is so important for creative professionals specifically!